peena5370/learning/Learning - Basic Concept of Information Technology.md

         2. Mobile and Embedded OS
             - Windows Embedded, Windows Phone, Android, iOS, etc.
 - Categories of Application Software
-    1. Business software(Oracle SQL, MySQL, Microsoft Office)
+    1. Business software(Oracle SQL, MySql, Microsoft Office)
         - use for word processing, spreadsheet, database, presentation, personal information manager, accounting and more
     2. Graphic and multimedia software(Autodesk, Adobe Dreamviewer, Photoshop, AutoCAD)
         - use to handle and working with complex graphic and multimedia
     3. Home, personal and educational software(Windows Movie Makes)
         - Functions as photo editing, reference, home design. self-learning among the usage of personal and educational purpose
-    4. Communication software(Google Meet, Microsoft Outlook, WhatsApp, Chrome)
+    4. Communication software(Google Meet, Microsoft Outlook, Whatsapp, Chrome)
         - allows user to share information and communicate with each other effectively via various media.
         - offers capabilities such as web browsing, e-mail, instant messaging, video conferencing and more
 - Word Processing Software
     - a software that enables to create, edit, format, store and print texts and graphics in one document.
     - Portable documents:
-        - XML, HTML, PDF, postscript(.ps) and more
+        - XML, HTML, PDF, postscript(ps) and more
 - Spreadsheet Software(Excel)
     - consist of rows and columns and use to perform calculations whenever a number changes.
 - Database Software